rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 - **Version 0.4.324 (9/4/2023)**:
      Revised: Development Roadmap to merge version 0.5 and 0.6 features into version 0.5, and created a different 0.6 version.
      Refactored: Moved board list management features out of main plugin class, into I2cBoard.js.
+- **Version 0.5.0 (9/4/2023)**:
+     Completion: Version 0.5 features
+- **Version 0.5.34 (9/4/2023)**:
+   - Added: Check if board is on bus at startup
+   - Changed: Board validation is displayed in table, rather than through an alert.

 <!--